kevin-ch-day/ScytaleDroid/docs/device_analysis/README.md

 ### Harvest (tightening right now)

+- Detects when inventories are only soft-stale and routes to the **quick-harvest** runner, which resolves live paths with `pm path` and skips the legacy snapshot dependency entirely.
 - Presents a scope selector before any pulls.
 The default scope harvests only Play Store apps plus `/data` user apps.
 - Optional filters allow profile-only pulls, family targeting with a Google